 - Cool in the tin for 10 minutes and then turn out onto a cooling rack to cool completely.

-- Muffins can be stored in an airtight container at room temperature for 3-4 days.
-For longer than that, muffins can be frozen for 3-6 months.
+- Muffins can be stored in an airtight container at room temperature for 3 to 4 days.
+For longer than that, muffins can be frozen for 3 to 6 months.